 - Write an outline for the first day of class on the board before students arrive.
 Many undergraduates find it helpful to see this information up front.
 Also, write information about yourself and the section on the board.
 Some information to include: name, email address, office number, office hours, name of the course, and section number.

 - Greet students as they enter the classroom.
-Distribute to students the syllabus and other handouts as they enter, or after they are settled in their seats.
+Distribute the syllabus and other handouts as students enter, or after they are settled in their seats.

 As students enter the room, you can hand out the survey form or index cards.
 Once students are settled, introduce the section (time, day, and number) and yourself.
 Tell the students your name, department, office hours, and email address.
 Consider telling the students some personal information about yourself, such as why you came to Berkeley, your academic interests, your hometown, undergraduate college, etc. By sharing information, GSIs demonstrate that they are personable and approachable.
 In deciding which information to share, however, keep in mind that you must maintain a professional boundary between yourself and your students.

 Have class members go around the circle and state at minimum their name, major, and year.
 Take attendance as the students say their names, and be sure to write on your attendance sheet any variant names students want to be called that do not appear on the roster.
 Write challenging names phonetically to help you pronounce them correctly.
 Consider having the students say their names each time they speak for the first couple of weeks.
-You may also consider having the students write their names on folded pieces of thick paper (tent cards), which they then display on their desks for the first couple of weeks.
+You may also consider having the students write their names on folded pieces of thick paper (tent cards) that can be displayed on their desks for the first couple of weeks.

 If you have discussed enrollment policies and procedures with the Instructor of Record before the first day of class, you will be able to deliver accurate and consistent information to your students on the first day.
-Some enrollment processes have changed with the adoption of a new registration system, so do your best to gather current information and alleviate student concerns.
+Do your best to gather current information and alleviate student concerns.

 Announce the enrollment policies about adding and dropping the class, switching sections, students on the waitlist, etc. Will you drop students from the roster who miss a class during the first three weeks?
 When will you enroll people from the waitlist?